mmp/dat2vice/README.md

 - "label" gives the label that should be used for the map on the STARS DCB
 - "name" gives the full name of the map, as is used in _vice_ scenario definition files.
 - "id" gives the integer map number associated with the map.
+- "radius" (_optional_) if specified, gives a radius in nautical miles beyond which extra data in the map is culled.

 Here is an example: